Opportunity Cost Formula (Table of Contents)

 Proper allocation of scarce resources

-As we all know the resources are scarce so to get optimum value or efficiency one has to decide the best possible use of resources which would give the best satisfaction to the end consumer.
+As we all know, resources are scarce, so to get optimum value or efficiency, one has to decide the best possible use of resources to give the end consumer the best satisfaction.
 In other words, one has to process the raw materials into doors kind of products which would give optimum satisfaction to the user.

-For example, if a piece of wood can be used to make one table or three chairs then the best possible outcome should be chosen which would help a number of people.
+For example, if a piece of wood can be used to make one table or three chairs, then the best possible outcome should be chosen, which would help several people.

 Opportunity Cost Formula Calculator